 REVELATION IS HISTORY

-Revelation simply gives us an overview of the major historical events involving God's people, from the commencement of the Church at Christ's first coming, until the time of His second coming and Millennial reign.
+Revelation simply gives us an overview of the major historical events involving God's people from the commencement of the Church at Christ's first coming until the time of His second coming and Millennial reign.

-In response to beliefs such as these, the Catholics instigated the Counter Reformation in an effort to dispel the new teachings.
+In response to beliefs such as these, the Catholics instigated the Counter-Reformation in an effort to dispel the new teachings.

 This of necessity involved alternative explanations of prophecies.

-The main thrust of the Catholic counter argument was that the time related prophecies were not talking about years, but rather about literal days.
-One such theory placed all of the prophesied events of the book of Revelation in the first century or two after Christ.
-This theory is now known as "Preterism".
+The main thrust of the Catholic counter argument was that the time related prophecies of the book of Revelation were not talking about years, but rather about days.
+One such theory placed all the prophesied events in the first century or two after Christ, a theory now known as "Preterism".
 Another Catholic theory placed most of the events of the book of Revelation way off into the future.
 This school of thought is today referred to as "Futurism".

 As complicated as Revelation at first appears, it is in essence simply a description of the 2000 years of history between Christ's first coming and His second coming.
 Its focus is primarily on three things: